 It has to be said that I am not much of a fan of soup.
 I never have been, and as such I feel as though it’s unfair to comment on the Squash soup, except to say that it was a delightful autumnal colour.
 As happens in situations like this, I forgot to take a picture of it until I had thoughtlessly disturbed the presentation.

 The main course was a galantine of chicken with what I suspect was a sage and rosemary stuffing served with a trio of onions and a Heineken onion sauce.
 The flavour of the sage and rosemary was just sharp enough to cut the sauce, creating a very pleasant combined mouthful with the caramelisation from the roasted onions.
 It put everyone in the Thanksgiving mood, and inspired me to commit the somewhat déclassé act of mopping up the sauce with bread.
-This is the kind of dish which you, had you been served it at a family dinner, would volunteer to wash dishes so that you could sneak into the kitchen and pick at the leftovers.
+This is the kind of dish which you, had you been served it at a family dinner, would volunteer to wash dishes so that you could sneak into the kitchen and pick at the leftovers or use the vacuum sealer and to sneak some home!
 The only minor quibble I had was that I think the green onions were included essentially as a plating element and didn’t really add anything.
 My enjoyment of the dish made it extremely hard to view critically.

 For Dessert there was chocolate mousse served with a vanilla cone and a raspberry puree.
 It was rich enough that my colleague from the Post was unable to finish his.
 The vanilla cone provided a nice textural counterpoint once crumbled over top of the mousse and the tartness of the puree provided some respite from the sweetness of the dish.
 It was a playful plating and interesting to see how people approached disassembling it.
 There’s a certain amount of joy in seeing people overcome the apprehension that they might be risking unsightly stains on their clothes in order to indulge in chocolate.